Sandations/AquaGuardian/README.md

 # SSFT - 25-26 Projects

-This repository contains all of my projects for SSFT - 25-26.
+This repository contains all of my projects for the Aqua Guardian.

 ## 🚀 Projects